 He'd enchanted a fair few of them too, placed spells on them to give them new and strange abilities — like for example turning the car into Britain's only flying car.

 Strictly speaking, this was against the law; the Registry of Proscribed Charmable Objects was very clear that charmed or enchanted Muggle artefacts were liable to fall into Muggle hands and as such risk exposing magic and wizardkind to Muggles.
-But Dad had exploited a loophole in the law; if wasn't directly illegal to enchant Muggle artefacts, or own enchanted Muggle artefacts, only to use enchanted Muggle artefacts.
-A pretty fine line, to be sure, but since Dad himself was the head of the Misuse of Muggle Artefacts Office, he wasn't in much danger of being prosecuted by them.
+But Dad had exploited a loophole in the law; if wasn't directly illegal to enchant Muggle artefacts, or even to own enchanted Muggle artefacts, only to use enchanted Muggle artefacts.
+A pretty fine line, to be sure, but since Dad himself was the head of the Misuse of Muggle Artefacts Office, he wasn't in much danger of being prosecuted.

 At least not if certain children kept a low profile when they borrowed the car, only flew at night, kept above the clouds for the most part and made sure to use the Invisibility Booster when they had to get close to the ground.